 Risks In Cloud Migration & How To Avoid Them

 1. Wasted costs:

-The pricing model of cloud computing can feel foreign for companies who have got used to the way on-premises infrastructure costs which is investing in hardware upfront.
+The pricing model of cloud computing can feel foreign for companies who have gotten used to the way on-premises infrastructure costs which are investing in hardware upfront.
 With cloud computing, you only pay for the storage and computing capacity that you use.

 - Retire unnecessary applications

 - Set alerts for exceeding preset spending thresholds